gvsoc/gvsoc/docs/developer/src/hwpe/task_3.rst

 3 - Intrinsics of the Hwpe development ......................................
 This section is devoted to the implementation details of the C++ model of the Hwpe.
-We will also club it with the software infrastructure as they are necessary to verify the software infrastructure.
+We will also club it with the software infrastructure as they are necessary to verify the hardware infrastructure.
 A brief introduction of the software is given below.

 .. toctree::